MabbottLab/MEGneto/ConfigParams.md

             <details>
               <summary>Slidesdim</summary>
               Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment).
 Only used if code for the visualization of segmented head model is uncommented.
               Meaning: Only used when “method” is set to “slice”.
 This specifies the dimension to slice on.
-Options are:
-1 (x-axis)
-2 (y-axis)
-3 (z-axis)
-(default = 3)
+Options are: 1 (x-axis).
+2 (y-axis).
+3 (z-axis) .
+The default is 3.
             </details>
           </li>
           <!--BEAMFORMING.CHECKMRIVOLUMES.NSLICES-->